Sound symbolism: Pronominal symbolism

-Bouba/kiki effect
+Phoneme symbolism (Bouba-kiki effect)

 Which of the two shapes is bouba, and which one is kiki?

 Wolfgang Köhler introduced what is known as the Takete-Maluma phenomenon.
 When presented two shapes, one being curvy and another being spiky, and asked which one is called Takete and which one is called Maluma, participants are more likely to associate the name Takete to the spiky shape and the name Maluma to the curvy shape.

 Following Ramachandran and Hubbard in 2001, this phenomenon is now more commonly known as the bouba/kiki effect, and has been demonstrated to be valid across different cultures and languages.

 Tactile sound symbolism

 Bilabial consonants have been demonstrated to be linked to the perception of softness, arguably due to the soft texture of human lips.

 The trilled R is frequent in words for 'rough' while infrequent in words for 'smooth'.

 Use in commerce

 Sound symbolism is used in commerce for the names of products and even companies themselves.
 For example, a car company may be interested in how to name their car to make it sound faster or stronger.
 Furthermore, sound symbolism can be used to create a meaningful relationship between a company's brand name and the brand mark itself.
 Sound symbolism can relate to the color, shade, shape, and size of the brand mark.